-CitationDuffy, Emily W.; Hall, Marissa G.; Carpentier, Francesca R. Dillman; Musicus, Aviva A.; Meyer, Michelle L.; Rimm, Eric; & Taillie, Lindsey Smith (Online ahead of print).
+CitationDuffy, Emily W.; Hall, Marissa G.; Carpentier, Francesca R. Dillman; Musicus, Aviva A.; Meyer, Michelle L.; Rimm, Eric; & Taillie, Lindsey Smith (2021).
 Nutrition Claims on Fruit Drinks Are Inconsistent Indicators of Nutritional Profile: A Content Analysis of Fruit Drinks Purchased by Households With Young Children.
-Journal of the Academy of Nutrition and Dietetics.
+Journal of the Academy of Nutrition and Dietetics, 121(1), 36-46.e4.
+PMCID: PMC7752796

 AbstractBACKGROUND: Fruit drinks are the most commonly consumed sugar-sweetened beverage among young children.
 Fruit drinks carry many nutrition-related claims on the front of package (FOP).
 Nutrition-related claims affect individuals' perceptions of the healthfulness of products and purchase intentions, often creating a "health halo" effect.